pholmq/tsnova-resources/Readme.md

-BSC.json is the Yale bright star catalogue with HIP number and common names added The table below describes what each of these keys mean, and lists the files that use them.
+BSC.json is the Yale bright star catalogue with HIP number and common names added with the included program MergeHIPandNames The table below describes what each of these keys mean, and lists the files that use them.
+From https://github.com/frostoven/BSC5P-JSON-XYZ/tree/primary/catalogs

 | Key | Type     | Symbol | Used by | Description                  |
 | --- | -------- | ------ | ------- | ---------------------------- |